Huan-Lynette-Li/Light-and-Sound-Memory-Game/README.md

 The following **required** functionality is complete:

-* [ ] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+* [Y] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
-* [ ] "Start" button toggles between "Start" and "Stop" when clicked.
+* [Y] "Start" button toggles between "Start" and "Stop" when clicked.
-* [ ] Game buttons each light up and play a sound when clicked.
+* [Y] Game buttons each light up and play a sound when clicked.
-* [ ] Computer plays back sequence of clues including sound and visual cue for each button
+* [Y] Computer plays back sequence of clues including sound and visual cue for each button
-* [ ] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+* [Y] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
-* [ ] User wins the game after guessing a complete pattern
+* [Y] User wins the game after guessing a complete pattern
-* [ ] User loses the game after an incorrect guess
+* [Y] User loses the game after an incorrect guess

 The following **optional** features are implemented:

-* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [Y] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-* [ ] Buttons use a pitch (frequency) other than the ones in the tutorial
+* [Y] Buttons use a pitch (frequency) other than the ones in the tutorial
-* [ ] More than 4 functional game buttons
+* [Y] More than 4 functional game buttons
-* [ ] Playback speeds up on each turn
+* [Y] Playback speeds up on each turn
-* [ ] Computer picks a different pattern each time the game is played
+* [Y] Computer picks a different pattern each time the game is played
-* [ ] Player only loses after 3 mistakes (instead of on the first mistake)
+* [Y] Player only loses after 3 mistakes (instead of on the first mistake)
-* [ ] Game button appearance change goes beyond color (e.g. add an image)
+* [N] Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
+* [Y] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn
+* [Y] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented: